oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-noncdb/migrate-to-noncdb.md

 Estimated Time: 30 minutes

-### About Migration Workbench

-Oracle Enterprise Manager Database Migration Workbench provides an accurate approach to migration and consolidation by eliminating human errors allowing you to easily move your on-premises databases to Oracle Cloud, Multitenant architecture, or upgrade your infrastructure.
-Advantages of using Database Migration Workbench include: Near-Zero Downtime, Assured Zero Data Loss, seamless on-premises or Cloud migrations, and, MAA and Cloud Security compliant.

-- _Analyze Migration Activities:_ Database Migration Workbench offers robust tools for monitoring and troubleshooting your recently completed migrations.
-Database Migration Workbench also offers clean-up tools that aid in recovering important disk space from dump files.
-This lab covers both of these features

-- _Analyze Migrated Database Performance:_ Migrating a database can change the execution plans of SQL statements, possibly resulting in performance degradation.
-Database Migration Workbench is integrated with [SQL Performance Analyzer (SPA)] (<https://docs.oracle.com/en/database/oracle/oracle-database/19/ratug/sql-performance-analyzer.html>) which can help you identify and correct performance related issues.
-This lab uses SPA to compare the performance of the database before and after the migration

-- _Security Compliance:_ Since Database Migration Workbench is a component of Oracle Enterprise Manager, your migrated databases are automatically added/updated in Enterprise Manager.
-You can utilize the [Compliance Management](https://docs.oracle.com/en/enterprise-manager/cloud-control/enterprise-manager-cloud-control/13.5/emlcm/manage-compliance.html) feature in Enterprise Manager to improve your database fleet security posture.
-Enterprise Manager Compliance Management leverages industry/regulatory standards for secure configuration such as CIS Benchmark, DISA STIG, and Oracle Security Best Practices

->**Note:** Migration Workbench and SQL Performance Analyzer are licensed under Real Application Testing (RAT) Management Pack.
-Compliance Management is licensed under Database Lifecycle Management Pack (DBLM).

 ### Objectives

 In this lab you will perform the tasks below.
 Task 1 is to review the prerequisites completed in advance for this lab.
 In task 2 you will create a migration activity, add details, and learn about the various configuration options.
 After the migration is complete, you will analyze the migration activity and compare performance before and after the migration.